publiccodenet/about/activities/communication/run-a-community-call.md

 The chair and the notetaker:

 * create a notes HackMD.io document for this call
-* add "updates since the last community call" to the notes - keep this to three items or less (we want the community call to be a dialogue, not a broadcast).
+* add "updates since the last community call" to the notes - keep this to three items or fewer (we want the community call to be a dialogue, not a broadcast).
 If possible, focus on community related updates
 * put these in the call notes doc

 Ask the [communications coordinator](../../organization/staff.md#communications) if you need help with Foundation updates.